AHCA Quality Award Program

 The awards are sponsored by AHCA/NCAL Associate Business Members, My InnerView, National Research Corporation and Team TSI Corporation.

-Pictured: Nexion Health affiliates recognized with the Bronze Achievement in Quality Awards in 2016
+Pictured: Nexion Health affiliates, New Iberia Manor North, received the Silver Achievement in Quality Award in 2017.

 Deficiency Free Surveys

-As of February 2017, Nexion Health has had 1 affiliate receive a deficiency-free survey and 1 affiliate receive a clinically deficiency-free survey.
-In 2016, Nexion Health had 6 affiliates receive a deficiency-free annual survey and 3 additional affiliates that received a clinically deficiency-free annual survey.
+As of September 2018, Nexion Health has had 1 affiliate receive a deficiency-free survey and 2 receive a clinically deficiency-free survey.
+In 2017, Nexion Health had 4 affiliates receive a deficiency-free annual survey and 3 additional affiliates that received a clinically deficiency-free annual survey.

 A deficiency free survey means that all services provided at the facility meet or exceed state and federal standards.
 Nursing facilities participating in Medicare and Medicaid are required by federal law to undergo an annual survey and certification process by their state health department.
 Facilities must be in substantial compliance with Medicare and Medicaid requirements, as well as state law.